William L. Clements Library: Graphics Division

 The Graphics Division holds prints, photographs, printed ephemera, original artwork, illustrated and non-illustrated sheet music, and realia.

 William L. Clements had a modest collection of portrait prints and a few Revolutionary War cartoons when he founded the library in the 1920s but he showed little interest in visual materials.
 The current Graphics Division, founded in 2002, is made up mostly of materials acquired over the past 30 years.
 For sheer numbers, the fastest growing part of the Clements Library has been the photograph collection, with fewer than 100 items in the 1970s, and over 150,000 by 2015.

 The subjects represented by the division mirror the subjects of the other Clements divisions with strengths in American military history, political and social histories, American urban and landscape views, portraiture, satire, popular culture, leisure activities, labor, technology, travel, and culinary history.
 Examples of almost every printing and photographic process used from the 15th to the 20th centuries exists within the collections.

-The library has recently acquired the David V. Tinder Collection of Michigan Photography, representing over 100,000 photographs taken from ca. 1845 -1980 in the state.
+The library has recently acquired the David V. Tinder Collection of Michigan Photography, representing over 100,000 photographs taken from c.
+1845–1980 in the state.

 Approximate numbers for the division holdings: